nazunalika/linux-guide-and-hints/docs/el/pxeboot.md

 }
 ```

-The Rocky Linuxinstallation should now be bootable.
+The Rocky Linux installation should now be bootable.

 ### CentOS Stream